Sopley

-Sopley is a village and civil parish situated in the New Forest National Park of Hampshire, England.
-It lies on the old main road from Christchurch to Ringwood, on the east bank of the River Avon.
-The parish extends east as far as Thorny Hill and borders the parishes of Bransgore and Burton to the south and west respectively.
-It lies down the road from a small hamlet called Ripley.
-It includes the hamlets of Shirley, Avon and Ripley.
-The area is mainly rural with less than 300 dwellings.
+Sopley is a village and civil parish in the New Forest National Park in Hampshire, England.
+The village lies on the old main road from Christchurch to Ringwood, on the east bank of the River Avon.
+The parish extends east as far as Thorny Hill and includes the hamlets of Shirley, Avon and Ripley.
+The area is mainly rural with fewer than 300 dwellings.
+The population of the parish at the 2021 census was 1,028.

-The village is situated on the fringes of the New Forest, just outside the New Forest National Park but within the perambulation boundary of the forest.
-Most of the buildings date back to the 19th century but there are more modern houses to the north.
-It is also home to Moorlands College, one of the largest evangelical theological seminaries in the country.
-The college was built on the site of the old manor house which was demolished in 1988.
+The village is on the fringes of the New Forest, just outside the national park but within the perambulation boundary of the forest.
+Most of the buildings date from the 19th century but there are more modern houses to the north.
+It is also home to Moorlands College, one of the largest evangelical theological seminaries in the country, built on the site of the old manor house which was demolished in 1988.